 The officers who handled your DWI arrest do not always appear at the ALR hearing.
 However, we can subpoena the officers to testify.

-At the hearing, we can question the officers under oath, potentially uncovering weaknesses in the case.
+At the hearing, our Allen ALR suspended license lawyer can question the officers under oath, potentially uncovering weaknesses in the case.

 How an ALR Suspended License Lawyer in Allen Can Help You